 Let’s explore the Letter E!

-This post contains affiliate links.
-For more information please read my full disclosure.
+This post contains affiliated links.
+For more information, please read my full disclosure.

 Letter E Activities for Preschoolers

-- Make the letter E out of playdough
+- Make the letter E out of play dough

-- Be an explorer – gather things like: a magnifying glass, a notebook, pencils, and crayons – and then head to a park, a lake or even out back, to explore!
+- Be an explorer – gather things like: a magnifying glass, a notebook, pencils, and crayons – and then head to a park, a lake, or even out back, to explore!

-- Listen to the song, The Entertainer by Scott Joplin (Free School Radio on Youtube)
+- Listen to the song, The Entertainer by Scott Joplin (Free School Radio on YouTube)

 Letter E Sound